-At Lazzara Orthodontics, Dr. John Lazzara and Dr. Amy Poblenz guide patients through every phase of treatment, including what comes after braces.
-Just like when you first had braces placed, it can take a short adjustment period once they come off.
+At Lazzara Orthodontics in Jacksonville Beach, Drs.
+John Lazzara and Amy Poblenz—both Diplomates of the American Board of Orthodontics—guide patients through every phase of orthodontic care, including the transition after braces removal.
+Just as your mouth adjusted when braces were first placed, a brief adjustment period follows their removal.
 Here is what to expect during life after braces.

 Having your braces removed is the end of one phase and the start of another: the retention phase.
 This phase can last several months to a few years, depending on your individual needs.
 Your orthodontist will recommend the right type of retainer for you, which may include clear plastic removable retainers that are custom-fit for comfort and discretion.